Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <codeblock id="01_11">
 </codeblock>

-we can also compare two estimate density of two different variables.
+We can also compare two estimate density of two different variables.
 Create a graph with the lines of the density of two sensory attributes.

 <codeblock id="01_12">
 </codeblock>